-Instead of being fried, like Chinese egg rolls, these appetizers are served fresh, letting the textures and flavors of the vegetable and shrimp filling shine through.
+Instead of being fried, these appetizers are served fresh, letting the textures and flavors of the vegetable and shrimp filling shine through.
 Serve with the easy dipping sauce.

 - 2 cups water